 Since compressed air tanks for paintball operate at a similar pressure to scuba tanks, many scuba stores also fill paintball tanks.
 Again, it should cost just a few dollars to fill a tank and it is

-only fun but convenient.
+not only fun but convenient.

 Fill Tanks At Home